Seminars and Conferences

 Lancaster Game Theory Conference

 The 3rd Lancaster Game Theory Conference (LGTC2017) will be held on 17th – 18th November 2017 at the Lancaster University Management School, Lancaster University, UK.

 The purpose of the conference is to bring together game theorists in the UK to present and discuss original research in the area and also to build up a network between them and Lancaster.
 The conference will consist of plenary talks and contributed sessions, and will address all aspects of game theory, including its applications and experimental work.

-The four keynote speakers of the Conference are:
+The three keynote speakers of the Conference are: